 Last Updated Tuesday, November 28, 2017 1:45PM EST

-Meghan Markle will marry Prince Harry next year, but the royal nuptials won’t bestow on her the coveted title of “princess” under the rules of the monarchy.
+Meghan Markle’s marriage to Prince Harry won’t bestow on her the coveted title of “princess” under the rules of the monarchy.

 CTV News royal contributor Richard Berthelsen says that distinction has everything to do with the fact that Markle is marrying into the Royal Family, not being born into it.

-“She’s not ‘Princess Meghan’ because she was not born a princess,” Berthelsen told CTVNews.ca.
+“She’s not ‘Princess Meghan’ because she was not born a princess,” Berthelsen told CTVNews.ca in November.
 He explained the distinction is largely a matter of title, not of definition.

 “She is a princess, but she is a princess because she married a prince, so it’s not correct to call her ‘Princess Meghan,’” he said.